Blog

 • Various film and video equipment available for rent

-Coworking + Recording Studios are coworking spaces created specifically for musical artists and other auditory professionals.
+Coworking + Recording Studios are coworking spaces specifically for musical artists and other auditory professionals.

-Instead of housing conference rooms and phone booths, these spaces are made up of several turnkey recording studios that can be rented on-demand.
-Along with recording studios, these spaces also offer:
+They’re made up of several turn-key recording studios that can be rented on-demand.
+Along with recording studios, these spaces may also offer:

 • In-house audio engineering

-Jason and Nia from Grindhaus are successfully building a thriving community of musicians and artists with their creative coworking space and recording studio.
-Learn how Optix is supporting Grindhaus in being able to power their community of musician artists.
+Jason and Nia are successfully building a thriving community of musicians and artists with their creative coworking space and recording studio, Grindhaus Studios.
+Learn how Optix is supporting Grindhaus in powering their community of musical artists.

-Coworking spaces oriented for designers are set up in a way so that designers across a variety of disciplines feel supported – including interior designers, digital creatives and graphic designers, fashion designers, and more.
+Designer-oriented coworking spaces support designers across a variety of disciplines including interior designers, graphic designers, fashion designers, and more.

-Similar to other coworking spaces, these spaces will typically include regular events, networking opportunities, private phone booths, conference rooms, and more.
-However, they will also typically include access to specialty design software, large open areas for working on floor plans, and of course, be impeccably designed from the ground up.
+They’ll typically include access to specialty design software, large open areas for working on floor plans, and of course, elite-level design throughout.

-There are many benefits that creative people can get from working in a coworking space.
+There are many benefits to working in a coworking space for people in the creative industry:

 Community of like-minded individuals and ample networking opportunities